ursa-mikail/KZG_polynomial_commitments/readme.md

 - Prove correct evaluation of forward passes
 - Ensure integrity of cryptographic hash chains over model operations

+For building ZK + AI systems, KZG is a fit for proving things about polynomials with constant-size, fast-verifying proofs — which is how ZK-ML circuits encode logic.

 | AI/ML Scenario       | How KZG Helps                          | Benefit                            |
 | -------------------- | -------------------------------------- | ---------------------------------- |